 It turns out operating theatres are not so different.

-My academic journey was made possible through scholarship and support.
-I studied mathematics at the Indian Institute of Technology Madras after securing a top national rank.
+None of it was self-made.
+I studied mathematics at the Indian Institute of Technology Madras after securing a top national rank, and every step since has been carried by scholarship and support.

-I was then awarded a full Principal’s Postgraduate Research Studentship at Queen Mary University of London for my doctoral research in computer vision.
+Then Queen Mary University of London awarded me a full Principal’s Postgraduate Research Studentship for doctoral research in computer vision: tuition, living, three years.
+Everything.

 Without that support, I would not be here.

-In 2018, I co-founded Scalpel and now serve as its CTO.
+That conviction is why, in 2018, I co-founded Scalpel AI, where I serve as CTO.

 Instrument Intelligence